Fishing and General Rules

 7.5 Conservation.
 Grimersta operates an “informed and voluntary” policy on catch and release.
 It is a statutory requirement that prior to 1st April all Salmon must be returned.

 Thereafter the release of Salmon and particularly hen fish is strongly encouraged.
 All Sea trout should be returned.

 7.6 Dogs are welcome on the estate subject to prior arrangement with the Estate Manager.
 Dogs are not allowed in the lodge, kenneling is very limited and dogs are expected to sleep in cars.

 7.7 Smoking is not permitted in the lodge, estate buildings or vehicles.

 7.8 In the unlikely event of a serious breach of the rules or in the case of other inappropriate behavior, the Factor and Senior Member (if present) will seek to resolve the issue.
 Where this is not possible the matter will be referred to the Chairman.
-The Chairman may resort to a range of measures, which could in extreme cases lead to the suspension or resignation of the transgressor.

 8.1 All Rods must wear life jackets when in a boat.
 Rods are strongly advised to wear suitable eye protection when fishing.

 8.2 Occasionally weather conditions may preclude boat fishing.
 In such circumstances, the Estate Manager will advise bank fishing and an adjustment to the draw may be recommended.

 8.3 The Estate Manager will decide if it is safe to fish from the boats.
 Whilst in a boat the ghillies have responsibility for the safety of Rods and Rods must comply with the ghillie’s advice.
 Rods who fail to comply do so entirely at their own risk.